How much do you charge for shipping?

 Orders placed after 5pm on Wednesday may not be ready until the following Friday.
-Just like shipped orders, it takes our butchery up to 48 hours to prepare your order.
+Just like shipped orders, it takes our butchery up to 2 business days to prepare your order.

 You will receive a notification that your order is ready for pick up by Friday morning.
 If you do not receive a notification, that means that your order will NOT be ready to pick-up until the following Friday.